 The application for Summer 2018 is now open.
 Apply today!
 Application Here

-Our priority deadline for Summer 2018 is APRIL 1ST.
+Our priority deadline for Summer 2018 was APRIL 1ST.
+However, transfer students with valid F1 student visa may still apply.

-- What does preferred deadline mean?
+- What does priority deadline mean?
 This is the deadline that allows us to guarantee space in classes and dormitories.
 So apply early, and reserve your seat today!